-Typically, you'd measure your marketing efforts with metrics like ad clicks, page views, how much time is spent on your website, or your email open rates, to name a few.
+Typically, you'd measure your marketing efforts with digital and direct mail marketing metrics like ad clicks, page views, how much time is spent on your website, or your email open rates, to name a few.
 Customer engagement is more difficult to measure, however, because it's based on feelings rather than numbers.
 You're investing your time and marketing dollars into creating feel-good experiences for your patrons.

 If people like your brand, they're probably going to support it by buying your products and/or services.
 If they love your brand, they'll choose it over your competitors.
 Furthermore, they'll also become promoters.
 They'll stick with you for the long haul.